Key Takeaways:

 Hey there, film buffs!
 Have you noticed a shift in the air when it comes to our good ol’ film discourse?
 It feels like we are in a phenomenal saga, but instead of Jedi knights or superheroes, it’s film critics who are clashing swords.

-A War of Cinematic Opinions
+A Civil War of Cinematic Opinions

-When did the for character and plot give way to a fan obsession over what a character represents?
-We’ve somehow navigated ourselves towards what’s often referred to as a of film criticism.
+When did the love for character and plot give way to a fan obsession over what a character represents?
+We’ve somehow navigated ourselves towards what’s often referred to as a civil war of film criticism.
 On one side, we have advocates of “Woke Cinema,” and on the other side, folks who’re vehemently against it.

-Ever why even critiquing a film has become bit of a challenge?
+Ever wonder why even critiquing a film has become bit of a challenge?
 It often feels like no one is talking about the quality of the film or the artistry involved.
 Instead, it’s like a heated match of who can shout louder about their stance on diversity and representation in cinema.
 It seems we can’t just appreciate the pacing, suspense, and character development of a film without getting into a tiff over agenda and diversity.

 Rooting for Films to Fail